realsdx/OnlineJ/.deploy/Notes.md

 These commnads should run without any errors.

 For Local prod settings set : RAILS_SERVE_STATIC_FILES=True
                               SECRET_KEY_BASE=<somekey>

-updated devise due to Ruby syntax issue with bundle update devise then need to set rack version to 2.0.7 manually
+4. Updated devise due to Ruby syntax issue with `bundle update devise`
+5. Manually changed the `rack` version to `2.0.7`